-Founded by cancer survivor Dr. Clare Ventre and her husband, Craig Carragan, the Reflections Boutique grew out of the hats, wigs, and scarves Dr. Ventre collected during her treatment for breast cancer.
+Founded by cancer survivor Dr. Clare Ventre and her husband, Craig Carragan (pictured at right), the Reflections Boutique grew out of the hats, wigs, and scarves Dr. Ventre collected during her treatment for breast cancer.
 As her reflection changed, her collection grew, and the Reflections Boutique at The Harold Leever Regional Cancer Center was born.

 Inventory and Donations

 Much of the Reflections Boutique inventory was donated by local wig shops, individuals in the community and charitable groups.
-Women who borrow from the boutique are encouraged to consider donating pieces back when they are done, so others may use them.
 Inventory is evaluated monthly and new wigs are purchased as needed, and new donations are always welcome.

 For more information or to make a donation to the boutique, call The Harold Leever Regional Cancer Center at 203-575-5555.